Accommodation

 Camping

 Also, as the TA grows in popularity it will be increasingly difficult to find a bunk in some of the huts.
 That’s where a tent is useful.
-And as you are going north and most of the TA people are going south, you can never be sure how many people are heading towards the same hut you are.
-On holidays or weekends you may also find a hut full with a tramping club party, though most of the TA is not on the more popular routes (the Greenstone Hut and Nelson Lakes being key exceptions.)
+And, as you are going north and most of the TA people are going south, you can never be sure how many people are heading towards the same hut you are.
+On holidays or weekends you may also find a hut full with a tramping club party, though most of the TA is not on the more popular routes (the Greenstone Hut and Nelson Lakes being key exceptions).

-Where Can You Camp?
+.Where Can You Camp?

 Hostels

-Getting a bunk in a town can be as much of an issue as getting one on the trail.
+Getting a bunk in a town can be as difficult as getting one on the trail.
 New Zealand is currently undergoing a boom in tourism and accommodation is often booked out well ahead.
 This is a problem for TA-ers as you often can’t guarantee when you will turn up.
 However, a cancelled booking typically only costs 10% of one nights accommodation if made 24 hrs ahead.
 So that’s just $4 or $5 for a hostel.
 Better to make the booking and call or email if you aren’t going to make it.
 Usually you will have cellphone coverage 3 or 4 days ahead.
 Of course, if you are going to be a day later for one hostel, then this will flow through to all the following ones, so the cost might be higher than I’ve suggested, but major tourist centres like Te Anau, Queenstown, Wanaka, Tekapo and Arthur’s Pass can easily fill up a week or more ahead.
 And small centres like Lake Hawea or St Arnaud, with limited accommodation, can be booked up with a wedding party or sports event.

 Free wi-fi is universal at hostels, and motor camps increasingly have it as well.